antarctica/lantern/README.md

 Backing databases for PyCSW servers require initialisation using the `csw setup` application [CLI command](docs/command-reference.md#csw-setup) for both the *published* and *unpublished* repositories.

+**Note:** Backing databases must use the PostgreSQL engine with the PostGIS extension enabled.

-Normally this command will create the required database table, geometry column (if PostGIS is detected) and relevant indexes.
+Normally this command will create the required database table, geometry column and relevant indexes.
 As catalogues only require a single table, multiple can be stored in the same database/schema.
-However two of the indexes used (`fts_gin_idx` [full text search] and `wkb_geometry_idx` [binary geometry]) are named non-uniquely, preventing multiple catalogues being co-located in the same schema.
+However, two of the indexes used (`fts_gin_idx` [full text search] and `wkb_geometry_idx` [binary geometry]) are named non-uniquely, preventing multiple catalogues being co-located in the same schema.

-This appears to be an oversight as all other indexes are made unique by prefixing them with the name of the records table and doing this manually for these indexes appears to work without issue.
+This appears to be an oversight, as all other indexes are made unique by prefixing them with the name of the records table, and doing this manually for these indexes appears to work without issue.
+To workaround this issue, you will need to manually modify the indexes of catalogue tables once they've been setup.

 Assuming the *Unpublished catalogue* is setup first, perform these steps *before* setting up the *Published catalogue*: